aspencoyle/aspencoyle.github.io/_posts/2024-11-01-November_posts.md

 This'll be a tricky one, as there's some questions on how to structure those graphs in a way that makes sense.
 Initial thoughts: choose the four most pronounced effects for each model, put em in a panel.

 I already made one for the percent of crabs with BCS at each shell condition!
 Good start, but more to do!
-Definitely need CW and sex,
+Definitely need CW and sex, probably some female- and male-specific ones too

+**Thursday, November 21**

+No progress today - unsurprisingly, it was a double lab day!
+Started setting up lab at 8am, didn't get done till 5pm.
+Busy busy day.

 Goals:
     - Invite people to thesis presentation!!!